aiven/devportal/docs/products/opensearch/howto/saml-sso-authentication.rst

 Configure SAML on IdP
 ---------------------

-Enabling SAML SSO Authentication for Aiven for OpenSearch requires the configuration of SAML with an Identity Provider (IdP).
-Since Aiven for OpenSearch supports multiple IdPs, the steps for configuring SAML with your IdP may differ depending on the IdP you are using.
-It is recommended to refer to your identity provider's documentation for detailed instructions on configuring SAML applications.
+To enable SAML SSO Authentication for Aiven for OpenSearch, you need to configure SAML with an Identity Provider (IdP).
+As Aiven for OpenSearch is designed to work with various SAML IdPs, the configuration steps may differ depending on your IdP.
+Refer to your IdP's documentation for detailed instructions on configuring SAML applications.

 To enable SAML SSO authentication, make sure you have correctly configured your IdP and have the following two critical parameters:

 * **IdP Metadata URL**: The IdP metadata URL provides essential metadata about your IdP, including the certificate used for signing the SAML response.
 * **IdP Entity ID** : The IdP Entity ID is the identifier that the IdP uses to recognize itself.
 To establish trust between Aiven and OpenSearch, Aiven uses the Entity ID value for OpenSearch.
+You can find the *IdP Entity ID* in your Identity Provider's metadata or configuration settings.

 Enable SAML SSO authentication via Aiven Console